nwoods/featurized-verse/README.md

-# featurized-verse
+# Featurized Verse

-An attempt to use rhymes as data features to identify lyricists
+An attempt to use rhymes as data features to identify lyricists.
+More to come...